-On pages 68 to 87 you’ll find my fashion fabrics.
+On pages 68 to 87 you’ll find my era of fashion fabrics.
 We started with hand printed colourways found in my attic, complete with peeling off paint (as we often painted over and over colourways to achieve the desired colour combination).
 We became masters of colour mixing and discovered which tints mixed best with which.
 Purple lake was a great base colour.
 I delved back fifteen years to pull out past collections to give an insight into the brief surrounding each.
 The most important and relevant collections which most represented each concept were then chosen to be published.

 The first collaborator I worked with was Grayson Perry for autumn/ winter 2009, and I can’t think of a more amazing artist to have worked with.
 Not only did Grayson come up with amazing designs never seen before at Liberty or anywhere else, he also worked each design into perfect repeat by hand.
 The majority of textile designers struggle to do this.
 It is very fitting that two pages of the book are dedicated to Grayson where readers can view his sketches of original artworks for the prints Cranford, Sissy and Flo, which are usually only accessible to Liberty and high end customers.
 Since then we have worked with the most amazing collaborators, not all mentioned in this book but all contributing to the look and ethos of Liberty Art Fabrics.